behreajj/CamZup/README.md

      2. If you don't know the location of your `Processing/libraries` folder, look up the information in the Processing IDE by going to `File > Preferences`.

 Alternatively, you can navigate to the the distribution `.zip` on Github and download just the file you need.
 If you know [Git](https://git-scm.com/) or have [Github Desktop](https://desktop.github.com/), you can use that instead.

+### Structure

+Cam Z-Up is split into three packages: `pfriendly`, `core` and `kotlin`.
+The `pfriendly` package contains code compatible with Processing's API.
+Inside it, you'll find four graphics renderers:

+- `Zup3`, which extends `PGraphicsOpenGL`, similar to `P3D`;
+- `Yup3`, which also extends `PGraphicsOpenGL`;
+- `YupJ2`, which extends `PGraphicsJava2D`, a.k.a. `JAVA2D`, the default Processing renderer based on the Java AWT library;
+- `Yup2`, which extends `PGraphicsOpenGL`, similar `P2D`, a "2.5D" renderer;

+The `FX2D` renderer, based on Java FX, is not fully supported by Processing, so it's not supported here.
+The `Yup3` renderer treats the positive y axis, (0.0, 1.0, 0.0), as world up.

+This library's `core` package includes basic utilities that were used to modify the Processing renderer.
+In this package, you'll find classes such as `Vec2`, `Vec3` and `Quaternion`.
+The division between `pfriendly` and `core` is a protective measure.
+The aim is to retain the library's usefulness even as bugs in `pfriendly`, or changes to the underlying `Processing` library, cause trouble.

 ### Usage